ignc-research/arena2D/README.md

 ```

 ## Installation
+We provide building with and without ROS.
+If you consider testing your agents with ROS messages (e.g. within a ROS map or on real hardware), we recommend building with ROS by following the instructions down below.

 It is encouraged (but not necessary) to install the python libraries within a conda environment:
 ```
 conda create --name arena2d